sdvegetationimaging/Imaging-Analysis/README.md

 ## Images and Plant Health
 The images in this repository have been taken at different locations around San Diego.
 Most are infra-blue (these look bluish gray),  with two bands,  near infrared (NIR) and blue, instead of the normal RGB.
 NIR is recorded in the R channel in the image, and blue is in the B channel as usual.
 Infra-blue images can be used to calculate the Normalized Difference Vegetation Index (NDVI), an indicator of the photosynthetic activity occuring in the plant, measuring the plant health.

-Here are the images from the current participants in this project.
+Here are the images from the current participants in this project (more to be added soon).

 [Images from City Farmers Nursery](CityFarmers)